 Tip: If your sour cream smells off or has developed signs of mold, it has gone bad and should be discarded.

 Can You Freeze Sour Cream?

-Yes, you can freeze sour cream in an airtight container but your uses once thawed will be limited to cooked dishes due to texture changes.
-You can successfully keep sour cream frozen in the freezer for up to 6 months.
+Yes, you can freeze sour cream, but your use will be limited due to texture changes once thawed.
+You can successfully keep sour cream frozen in the freezer for up to six months in an airtight container.

 How To Freeze Sour Cream

-Instead, you have two options: to freeze your sour cream properly or use it up quickly to avoid freezing (more on that later).
+When you have an excess of leftover sour cream, you have two options: freeze it for optimal quality or use it up quickly to avoid freezing it (more on that later).

-You have several options for freezing sour cream so the equipment needed will vary.
+If you opt for freezing sour cream, the equipment needed will vary depending on the freezing process you choose.
 Here’s what you may need.

 Optional Equipment Needed: